EgoMoose/Articles/3d triangles/3D triangles.md

 end
 ```

 Beautiful!
 We now have the sizes of our two right triangles.
-Now we have to answer how we can properly position and rotate two wedges so they represent the larger triangle they are apart of.
+Now we have to answer how we can properly position and rotate two wedges so they represent the larger triangle they are part of.

 ## Manipulating the rotation matrix

-Rarely when using CFrames do we find ourselves in a situation where we manually enter rotation components.
+When using CFrames, rarely do we find ourselves in a situation where we manually enter rotation components.
 This is one of those situations!
-We know a CFrame's rotation matrix represents the right, up, and back facing directions in any given rotation.
-If we can find out what those vectors are for each wedge we can plug them in to create a CFrame!
+We know a CFrame's rotation matrix represents the right, up, and back-facing directions in any given rotation.
+If we can find out what those vectors are for each wedge, we can plug them in to create a CFrame!

 ```Lua
 local cf = CFrame.new() * CFrame.Angles(math.pi/4, math.pi/3, 0);